 We’re chronically peripatetic.
 Mostly, we like it.
 Sometimes it gets a little out of hand, like the time we moved five times in one year.
-We’ve lived in Utah, the Philippines, San Diego, Washington, Ireland, Tunisia, and big, little, and medium-sized cities in Italy.
-Our latest adventure is braving the alligators, spiders, snakes, and palmetto bugs in Florida.
+We’ve lived in Utah, the Philippines, San Diego, Florida, Washington, Ireland, Tunisia, and big, little, and medium-sized cities in Italy.
+Our latest adventure has taken us back to Europe, and the beautiful city of Amsterdam.

 What we did in Utah: Tony finished his degree in Business at BYU while I worked as a paralegal at an immigration law firm.
 We had our first baby at home on campus, but didn’t tell our neighbors till after the fact.
 We went to the International Cinema every week and had ice cream from the Creamery almost that often.

 What we did in the Philippines: Backpacked from island to island, two-month-old baby in tow (well, actually in Didymos baby wrap).
 We were officially there to study small to mid-sized manufacturing companies, but really we spent more time scuba diving, shopping for pearls, eating seafood, and hiking into tiny mountain villages.

 What we did in San Diego: Worked for a company manufacturing and selling sports jerseys imported from the Philippines.
 We also gathered eggs from our chickens and milked our goats twice a day.
 We still miss the beach, Trader Joe’s, the Zoo, and the Avocado Capital of the World.